-When people think of foods that represent Louisiana, Gumbo is always at the top of the list.
-As a signature dish, Gumbo certainly represents the melting pot that New Orleans became famous for.
-The different countries that owned the territory of Orleans that eventually became Louisiana, all left their stamp in the architecture and the cuisine.
+When people think of foods that represent Louisiana, gumbo is always at the top of the list.
+Learn to Make Shrimp, Sausage and Okra Gumbo like you were “born there”.
+As a signature dish, gumbo certainly represents the melting pot that New Orleans became famous for.
+The different countries that owned the territory of Orleans that eventually became Louisiana, all left their stamp in the architecture and cuisine.

 There are many different types of Gumbo that you may choose to make.
 Shrimp, Sausage and Okra Gumbo is one of my favorites.
 Once you master the art of a roux and homemade stocks, your on your way to a great gumbo.
 Learning to make a gumbo and a roux is important to improving your cooking skills.
 It is not complicated.
 It takes preparation, patience, constant stirring and a watchful eye.

 Once you have cooked a gumbo and tasted that first bowl.
 You will be hooked.
 This is a great dish to make ahead of time and serve later.
-It freezes well.
-It is special enough to serve for company.
-Your family will love it.
+Gumbo freezes well.
+Truly a dish special enough to serve for company.

-At this point, I would normally send a shout out to Alexa.
+While cooking gumbo or anything, I shout out to Alexa.
 Alexa does not have Andrew Duhon, yet.
-I have to use the stereo and put on his CD.
-This is a perfect accompliment to a Gumbo.
-Check him out, if your not familiar with Duhon.
+So I use the stereo and put on his CD which is a perfect compliment to a gumbo.
+Check him out, if you’re not familiar with Duhon.
 He is accomplished and easy on the eyes.

 3 Pounds Shrimp Peelings Head and Tail (reserve shrimp in refrigerator)